buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 The ‘card’ pattern that’s used at Behance – carefully organised at the pattern level – is **perfect for page level display**.

-As ‘information containers’, cards – self-contained ‘units of content’ – can be used to **organise a range of different objects and components**, including: imagery or rich media (video, for example); text objects (which can also be hierarchically organised); and buttons.
+As ‘information containers’ – self-contained units of content – cards can be used to **organise a range of different objects and components**, including: imagery or rich media (video, for example); text objects (which can also be hierarchically organised); and buttons.

-**One of the primary benefits of a embracing cards is their adaptability.** Cards can be **reorganised or reflowed** depending upon the screen real estate available:
+**One of the primary benefits of embracing cards is their adaptability.** Cards can be **reorganised or reflowed** depending upon the screen real estate available:

 + in a desktop context we might lay out our cards **horizontally and vertically, in a grid**; and
 + in a mobile environment – on a tablet or a smartphone, where space is at a premium – we might **vertically stack cards in a layout that users can scroll down**.

-The beauty of card patterns like this is that **they’re perfect when it comes to design, especially responsive web design (RWD), because the cards can reflow at narrower viewport widths**, whilst still retaining their pattern level information architecture.
+The beauty of card patterns like this is that **they’re perfect when it comes to design, especially responsive web design (RWD), because the cards can reflow at narrower viewport widths**, whilst still retaining their pattern level structure and hierarchy.

 {% include figure.html url="/images/ch3/c3-s2-p2-3-behance-curated-galleries-desktop-mobile.png" alt="Behance · Curated Galleries: Desktop and Mobile View" description="On the left, on a desktop device with a wider viewport width, the thumbnails are organised horizontally and vertically in a grid.
 On the right, on a mobile device with a narrower viewport width, the thumbnails are organised vertically, in a narrower grid." %}